MtnBiker/historical-streets-la/README.md

-# GitHub README&mdash;Historic Street Names in Los Angeles
+# GitHub README—Historic Street Names in Los Angeles
 A compilation of the history of the street name changes in Los Angeles.

 And showing those changed segments of the streets on a map.